 Mistake No. 1: Mismanaging Your Credit

-There are many factors that can help you secure competitive interest rates on a mortgage loan, including having a high credit or FICO score.
+There are many factors to help you secure competitive interest rates on a mortgage loan, including having a high credit or FICO score.
 Your credit score is based upon the information taken from your credit reports and a score of 740 and above can help you qualify for the best rates.
 But if you have average or poor credit, the interest rates you’ll be approved for will be higher, or you might not qualify for a mortgage loan at all.

 What to Do: